 Due to its sedative effect, passion flower is often prescribed for people who experience trouble falling asleep, and those who experience sleep cramps.

 A double-blind placebo study showed the effectiveness of passion flower tea: Of six sleep-diary measures analyzed, sleep quality showed a significantly better rating for passion flower compared with placebo (t(40) = 2.70, p < 0.01).

 These initial findings suggest that the consumption of a low dose of Passiflora incarnata, in the form of tea, yields short-term subjective sleep benefits for healthy adults with mild fluctuations in sleep quality (5).

 Another study found that the extracts obtained from Passiflora incarnata can be considered as appropriated sleep inducers.
 A significant decrement in wakefulness (W) was observed (p<0.05) (6).

 Additionally, an animal study found that passion flower reduced the time it took to fall asleep and increased the duration of sleep (7).

 For best results, take drops (tincture) in the evening up to a couple of hours before sleep.

 Side effects are rare, but if an overdose is ingested a person may experience fatigue, nausea, drowsiness and/or vomiting.
 That said, passion flower has been passed as safe for inclusion in food by the FDA.

 3. Valerian Extract

-Many scientific studies have shown that valerian can reduce sleep latency and aid in achieving deeper sleep.
+Many scientific studies have shown that valerian can reduce sleep latency and aid in achieving better sleep (8).